oapi-codegen/oapi-codegen/README.md

 ```

 ### Registering handlers
-There are a few ways of registering your http handler based on the type of server generated i.e. `-generate server` or `-generate chi-server`
+There are a few ways of registering your http handler based on the type of server generated i.e. `-generate server`, `-generate chi-server` or `-generate buffalo-server`

 <details><summary><code>Echo</code></summary>